-Growing up in the 50s and 60s in wintry Rural Saskatchewan, Canada, I believe that most farm kids took in a breakfast that included either oatmeal or cream of wheat or some other such hot cereal variety.
+Growing up in the 1950s and '60s in wintry, rural Saskatchewan, Canada, I believe that most farm kids took in a breakfast that included either oatmeal or cream of wheat or some other such hot cereal variety.
 My mother was a big promoter (at least in our family) of the benefits of eating oatmeal porridge.
-She said it "stuck to your ribs" or some like anatomically-unlikely statement.
+She said it "stuck to your ribs".
 We ate it with a generous coating of brown sugar and milk.
 Some days it tasted like a lovely creamy pudding, possibly even a little too decadent for breakfast, and other days it was dry-lumpy, cold, and gritty.

 When I married, my German mother-in-law dazzled me with her wonderful creamy oatmeal, made in a double boiler.

 Over the years I have discovered that there are other ways to prepare breakfast porridges that sometimes don't even contain oats (and certainly not wheat) and that are healthier, heartier, and definitely in the "comfort foods" category.
 And I find that the slow-cooker or crock-pot is by far the easiest method of putting together a yummy, nutritious breakfast meal with a minimum of morning stress.
 Because I am gluten-sensitive and vegan, the following recipes are designed to use gluten-free ingredients and are dairy- and egg-free.

 I hope you enjoy the recipes that follow.
 Two are what you might call "traditional" and two are a little more exotic.
 Enjoy!

 Just like you might look for any excuse to use your grandmother's "best china" or to wear a favourite dress, you will look for any excuse to cook up this delicious, dessert-like take on traditional oats.